lenchsam/SFML-Arcade-Game/README.md

 # Sinistar Clone

 Hi!
 This project was created for one of my university modules during my final year.
 This is developed using C++ and utilises SFML.
-It's currently not finished, as im still doing this module.
-## Table of Contents
+While the module has finished, there are still a lot of unfinished mechanics and a lot of bugs.
+Therefore, development on this is still ongoing.
 - [Sinistar Clone](#sinistar-clone)
   * [About](#about)
   * [Features](#features)